Back To Search Results

 Deterrence and Patient Education

-• Eosinophilic granulomatosis with polyangiitis, previously known as Churg-Strauss syndrome, is a multisystem disease of the immune system.
+• EGPA, formerly known as Churg-Strauss syndrome, is a multisystem immune disorder.

-• Poorly controlled asthma over months with sinus and nasal symptoms, particularly when associated with high blood eosinophil count, should prompt a red flag to search for this possibility.
+• Persistent, poorly controlled asthma with sinus and nasal symptoms, especially when accompanied by high blood eosinophil counts, should raise suspicion for this condition.

-• Early initiation of treatment with steroids and other immunosuppressants usually leads to a favorable outcome and long life expectancy.
+• Early initiation of treatment with steroids and other immunosuppressants usually leads to a favorable outcome and prolonged life expectancy.

-• Bronchial asthma and some muscle and nerve weakness may remain lifelong.
+• Bronchial asthma and some muscle and nerve weakness may persist.

-• Careful periodic screening for corticosteroid-induced adverse effects becomes essential as the disease may require long-term treatment with high-dose steroids over months.
+• Regular screening for corticosteroid-induced adverse effects is crucial due to the potential need for long-term treatment with high-dose steroids over months.

-• Compliance with the diagnostic procedures and treatment recommendations is essential, and therefore, regular follow up with the healthcare provider should not be ignored once the disease is diagnosed.
+• Adherence to diagnostic procedures and treatment recommendations is essential, and regular follow-up with healthcare providers should continue after diagnosis.

 Pearls and Other Issues